RNLB Freddie Cooper (ON 1193): Rose Bank

 The wind had escalated to gale force 11, a violent storm, and waves were up to 6 m high.
 All four Rose Bank crew members were rescued, but the lifeboats were unable to secure the yacht for towing.
 The drifting Rose Bank was recovered three days later by a fishing boat and was towed into Ramsgate in Kent.
-Coxswain Ian Firman was awarded another RNLI bronze medal for his part in the rescue.
+Coxswain Ian Firman was awarded a second-service clasp to his RNLI bronze medal.